 Deucalion and Pyrrha Survive

-Deucalion heeded his father’s warning, and so constructed a chest in which he and his wife, Pyrrha, could live in as the water rose.
+Deucalion heeded his father’s warning, and so constructed a chest in which he and his wife, Pyrrha, could live as the water rose.
 There was room for but the two of them, with no rescue of animals or family members as in the story of Noah.
-The chest worked though, and Deucalion and Pyrrha were saved, drifting safely on the surface of the rising flood, until the touched land near the peak of Mount Parnassus.
+The chest worked, though, and Deucalion and Pyrrha were saved, drifting safely on the surface of the rising flood until they touched land near the peak of Mount Parnassus.

 King Dardanus, the son of Zeus and Electra, was said to have found refuge on Mount Ida; whilst Arcas and Nyctimos (descendents of King Lycaon) found refuge on Mount Cyllene.
 Another son of Zeus, Megarus, observed the panic of some cranes, and so climbed to the top of Mount Gerania to avoid the flood water.